 We are glad you have found our site.
 In this section you can find information linked to births, wedding and funerals, but if you are interested to find more about us select here.

 If you can’t find the answers to your questions please contact one of us.
-If you wish to speak to the vicar please contact Rev Ian Meredith or alternatively you can contact Wendy Pyatt, our Church administrator.
+If you wish to speak to the vicar please contact Rev Ian Meredith or alternatively you can contact Emma Capps, our Church administrator.

 You can do this through the Contact Us page or call them.